 Lauri Marjamäki is the head coach of Jokerit for the 2018-20 seasons.
-His assistant coaches are Raimo Helminen and Mika Saarinen.
-Markus Ketterer is the goaltending coach and team leader, Janne Hietaniemi works as video coach.
+His assistant coaches are Tony Virta, Pekka Kangasalusta and Ari-Pekka Pajuluoma.
+Markus Ketterer is the goaltending coach and team leader.
+Tomi Mäki was appointed development coach in 2019.

 Head coach: Lauri Marjamäki, b.
 29 May 1977, Tampere

-Lauri Marjamäki became a Jokerit coach before the 2018-19 season on a two-year contract which also includes an option for two additional years.
+Lauri Marjamäki became a Jokerit coach before the 2018-19 season on a four-year contract.
 In his career, Marjamäki has coached in the Finnish SM-liiga, where he won two championships, as well as most recently the Finnish national team.

 Marjamäki became a coach in his home town of Tampere soon after he stopped playing.
 He was the U18's coach at Ilves during the 1999-01 seasons and moved onto the club's U16's team after that.
 In 2003, Marjamäki joined Espoo Blues where he rose through the ranks as head coach of the U16's team, to U18's and eventually to the U20's.